-The Mission Statement of the Program of Dental Hygiene is to consider each student's individuality and their abilities as future clinicians and equip them with the necessary skills to reach their potential; to provide an environment of quality education through the teaching, case-based learning, and the application of service through clinical experience and community outreach; to install a desire to continue education necessary for the lifelong learner in this health profession; and promote a spirit that will contribute and enhance the dental hygiene profession through the association (ADHA).
+The Mission Statement of the Program of Dental Hygiene is to consider each student's individuality and their abilities as future clinicians and equip them with the necessary skills to reach their potential; to provide an environment of quality education through the teaching, case-based learning, and the application of service through clinical experience and community outreach; to instill a desire to continue education necessary for the lifelong learner in this health profession; and promote a spirit that will contribute and enhance the dental hygiene profession through the association (ADHA).

 - To develop a strong sense of community among students, staff, and faculty within the department.